MagaliTrueAnalytics/Portfolio/Projet6/README.md

 All names are anonymized in the PDF and Canva reports for public neutrality.
 Tooltips in Power BI reveal original names only for internal reference and personalized insight.

+### 🛡️ Intellectual Property & Usage Disclaimer

+This project, **Cannabis Market Snapshot: Québec’s SQDC Landscape (July 2025)**, was developed as part of an independent data analytics initiative.
+It includes original data processing scripts, Power BI semantic modeling, and interactive dashboards based on both publicly available data and authorized web scraping.

+All analyses, visualizations, and code contained in this repository are the intellectual work of the project author and are shared for educational and exploratory use only.

+Please note:

+- The webscraped data from [Weedcrawler.ca](https://quebec.weedcrawler.ca) was collected with permission from its creator, **Alexandre Voyer**.
+Commercial reuse of this data is strictly prohibited unless explicit consent is obtained.
+- All manual data collections from the SQDC website comply with publicly visible content usage.
+No user-specific or private information was scraped.
+- This repository does **not** endorse or promote any specific cannabis products or brands.
+It is intended solely for market analysis, benchmarking, and strategic exploration within a regulated and transparent framework.

+If you wish to reference, reuse, or collaborate based on the contents of this project, please credit accordingly or reach out directly via GitHub.
+All contributions, discussions, and ethical usage are welcome and appreciated 🌿